-What is Juneteenth? – A Juneteenth Cartoon that goes over fun facts about this holiday including why it’s celebrated around the US.
+- What is Juneteenth? – This Juneteenth Cartoon that goes over fun facts about this holiday including why it’s celebrated around the US.

 Teaching resources to use

-Teaching Juneteenth – This blog provides frameworks to help educators both recognize challenges of fighting injustice and celebrate culture, activism, and humanity.
+- Teaching Juneteenth – This blog of Juneteenth lessons provides frameworks to help educators both recognize challenges of fighting injustice and celebrate culture, activism, and humanity.

-Juneteenth – This grades 3-5 lesson plan covers how to describe different identities and respectfully learn about other peoples’ experiences.
+- Juneteenth – These grades 3-5 lesson plans cover how to describe different identities and respectfully learn about other peoples’ experiences.

 It’s important to give your students the space to explore Juneteenth and the dark history of the United States.
 We need to learn from past mistakes and atrocities to ensure it never happens again.

 While you don’t have to give the gruesome details of the horrors of slavery, you should tell your students that Juneteenth is not just an annual holiday.
 It’s also a day that many people have given their lives to see celebrated.